 Generous pinch sea salt

-For the black forest fruit filling
+For the coffee mascarpone filling

 2tbsp caster sugar

 Start off by making the hazelnut praline caramel.To do this simply place the caster sugar in a heavy bottom pan over a medium heat and swirl the pan until it melts.
 Once melted, up the heat until the sugar reaches a deep golden brown.
 At this stage add the toasted hazelnuts, stir to coat then tip onto a baking paper lined baking tray.
 Leave to set hard, then blitz into a paste.
 Set aside.
 Pour the cream into a saucepan and gently heat.
 Once the cream is gently simmering add in the praline paste and stir to create a caramel.
 Cook down for a few minutes until thickened, then set aside to cool.

 Preheat the oven to 170c.
 Grease and line two 8 inch baking tins.
 Melt the dark chocolate in a heatproof bowl set over a pan of simmering water (or in the microwave in short stints, stirring often).
 Set aside.

 In a large bowl stir together the flour, caster sugar, cocoa powder, baking powder, bicarbonate of soda and salt.
 In a jug, lightly whisk the eggs, milk, vegetable oil and vanilla extract.
 Make a well in the dry ingredients and pour the contents of the jug into it.
 Stir the wet and dry ingredients together until well combined then add the melted chocolate and stir again (I just use a balloon whisk for this- nothing electric is required as you don’t need to incorporate much air).